 10. Analysis of Channel Performance

 Many businesses use a range of channels to spread the word and target customers.
-For example, they may send newsletters and use on social media.
+For example, they may send newsletters and use video marketing on social media.

 Using KPIs to evaluate your customer service team is all about optimization on an individual and team level.
 It’s about seeing where things are going wrong and taking meaningful steps to correct courses from hiring and training to ongoing management and optimization.